 Please remember that the recording of any class on a personal device requires the permission of the instructor.

 A list of essential readings is given for each session.
 Students will be expected to have read these prior to the sessions, and to be prepared to discuss the issues and questions arising from them.
 This is intended to help students expand their reading on each topic, and is also designed to assist with assignment work.
 Students are, however, encouraged to read much more widely.
 In preparing assignments, students will be expected to have gone well beyond the references listed.

 Given the rapidly changing nature of each topic, it is certain that significant readings will become available after the preparation of this coursebook.
 Where these become part of the recommended reading, students will be advised.

 • Robson B, Harris R. (eds).
 2007.
 Hauora: Māori Standards of Health IV.
 A study of the years 2000-2005.
 Wellington: Te Rōpū Rangahau Hauora a Eru Pōmare.
 Available online at www.hauora.maori.nz/hauora/

-Required readings for each session are listed in the session outlines.
-Most readings will be available electronically via canvas:
+Required readings for each session are listed in the course readings on Canvas.

 Please note that not all required readings can be reproduced in the course workbook or electronically due to copyright restrictions.